Hastings Shade

 Hastings Shade (May 20, 1941 – February 9, 2010) was a former deputy chief of the Cherokee Nation.
 He was a traditionalist, artist, and master level fluent speaker of the Cherokee language.

 Background

 Hastings Shade was born on May 20, 1941, in Tahlequah, Oklahoma.
 His parents were Tom and Leanna Stopp Shade.

 Traditional artist

 Hastings Shade was declared a Cherokee National Treasure in 1991 for his extensive traditional knowledge, particularly his ability to make Cherokee marbles by hand.
 He was the only known maker of Cherokee marbles (gadayosdi).
-He painstakingly fashioned the balls from limestone and they are about the size of a billiards ball.
+He painstakingly fashioned the balls from limestone and they are about the size of a billiard ball.

 He also made fishing and frog gigs that are sought after by collectors.

 Deputy Chief

 Shade served one term as deputy chief of the Cherokee Nation, from 1999 to 2003, with Chad Smith.
 In an unusual political move, Shade ran independently for deputy chief in 2003 but did not win the election.
 During his time in office, he helped develop the Cherokee Nation's language programs, specially the Cherokee language immersion programs for school children.